amanchokshi/radio-dreams-v1/docs/index.rst

  The Radio Dreams Python Project
 =================================

-*radio-dreams* - a python playground to learn how interferometers work and dream up any possible array'
+*radio-dreams* - a python playground to learn how interferometers work and dream up any possible array

     - Written in pure Python and installs without any complication
     - Support Python 3.7+